Chairman of the Board of Directors and Chief Executive Officer

-Chief Executive Officer, Private Capital
+Former Chief Executive Officer, Private Capital

 Mr. Jaquier joined AMB Property Corporation in 2000 as chief investment officer, started AMB’s international business in 2002 and served as its president of Europe and Asia, directing the establishment and expansion of AMB’s Europe and Asia investment and operating platforms.
 Prior to joining AMB, Mr. Jaquier served as senior investment officer for real estate at the California Public Employees’ Retirement System, where his responsibilities included managing a $12 billion real estate portfolio.
 Prior to that, he spent 15 years at Lend Lease Real Estate Investments and its predecessor, Equitable Real Estate, where he held various transactions and management positions.

 Mr. Jaquier is a member of the Urban Land Institute and the Pension Real Estate Association.
 He is also on the advisory board for the University of Washington Runstad Center for Real Estate Studies.
 Mr. Jaquier has an MBA from the Harvard Graduate School of Business Administration and a Bachelor of Science in building construction management from the University of Washington.